digitalbazaar/mocha-w3c-interop-reporter/README.md

   - *suiteLog* - Is an optional reporter option that dumps the raw mocha test results to a file.

+  - *templateData* - Is an optional reporter option that dumps the data used to make the HTML report as json.

 The reporter also has an npx binary for creating test html manually from mocha suites.
 This can be used to debug results with out having to rerun an entire test suite.